 Upon brewing a corn ale, a pre-Prohibition era, "working-class" beer, the pair decided to name it after a real working-class man - MP for Grayndler and former Deputy Leader of the Opposition, Anthony Albanese.

 Whether Albo was consulted or not depends on who you ask, but the beer certainly put the brewery on the map, with photos of Albo and his eponymous corn ale going as far as The Sydney Morning Herald.
-Soon after, Albanese and Mayor Darcy Byrne joined the area's brewers for the launch of the Inner West Brewers Association, which aims to rectify legislative barriers for craft beer breweries and to help make the Inner West Sydney’s beer mecca, so happy accidents and all that.
+Soon after, Albanese and Mayor Darcy Byrne joined the area's brewers for the launch of the Inner West Brewers Association, a body that aims to rectify legislative barriers for craft beer breweries and make the Inner West Sydney’s beer mecca, so happy accidents and all that.

 As a result, Pat, Nick and Willie became local heroes in their own right, treasured by the Tempe community that had always been a cornerstone of their business.
 In fact, so strong is their love for community that is has and always will be the cornerstone of their business.
 Both owners have young kids, and the importance they’ve placed on education in particular has led to a "no no" policy towards keg donations for public school events.
 Instead, they’ll supply the beer, turn up with the jockey box and pour schooners themselves throughout the night.